Devolutions/doc/docs/en/rdm/mac/data-sources/data-sources-types/sqlite.md

 ---
 eleventyComputed:
   title: SQLite
-  description: '{{ en.RDMMAC }} SQLite data source is ideal for single user in a stand alone situations.'
+  description: "{{ en.RDMMAC }} SQLite data source is ideal for single user in a stand alone situations."
 ---
 {{ en.RDMMAC }} SQLite data source is ideal for single user in a stand alone situations.
 More powerful and more flexible than the